TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

 13. Tradewind Traders has recently migrated to Azure cloud services.
 The company is reviewing its support plans.
 The company requires their users to be able to open new support requests and you have been asked to determine which support plan will provide this feature.
 Which of the following statements is correct?

-    a) Premier and Professional Direct only (ESTA NO)
+    a) Premier and Professional Direct only

     b) Premier, Professional Direct, and Standard only

-    c) Premier, Professional Direct, Standard, Developer, and Basic (ESTA NO)
+    c) Premier, Professional Direct, Standard, Developer, and Basic

-    d) Premier, Professional Direct, Standard, and Developer only
+    __d) Premier, Professional Direct, Standard, and Developer only__

+    __*Anotacion:__ You can open support cases in the following plans: Premier, Professional Direct, Standard, and Developer only.
+You cannot open support cases in the Basic support plan.
+Try going back and Managing Costs and SLA Service Cycles.

 14. Tradewind Traders is planning to migrate its data and resources to Azure cloud services.
 As part of this migration, you have been asked to research the Modern Lifecycle Policy for Azure services.
 Based on your research Which of the following statements do you think most accurately defines Modern Lifecycle Policy for Azure services?